 Besides this drill, or parade, and this exercise aloft, the boys, on two days of the week, are employed in the Industrial training of the place.
 The smaller boys, in classes of about thirty-five, are ranged on benches round a large tailor's shoes Patterns decorate the walls, and "corduroys " in all stages, from the huge bale to the perfect breeches, are seen all round the room.
 The boys stitch and sew, and make and mend, under the instruction of a master tailor, a large part of the clothes worn in the place.
 When each boy grows bigger he is drafted into a neighbouring shop, where, also, under a competent master, he learns the craft of St. Crispin.
 It is curious to see thirty or forty little cobblers, all in rows, waxing and stitching, and hammering on lap-stones, and entering con amore into the mysteries of sole and upper leathers, brads, pegs, and sparrowbills.
 When they have learned all these things, some of the lads pass into a third shop, where they are made acquainted with the forge, and anvil, and sledge hammer, and where they help to shoe horses, construct iron bedsteads, and make and mend all the iron-work (and there is a great deal of it) required by this family party of nearly a thousand souls — pauper children, masters, and servants, together.
 After going through all these stages of training, with the incidental knowledge picked up in the stables with the horses, in the playground with the dogs, when helping to feed the pigs, and whilst aiding the operation of milking the twenty-five cows which supply milk for the house, the boys have acquired a great amount of useful knowledge.
 The place is indeed a little colony in and if its inmates had not often to pass from it back to the sinkholes of London, they might leave Norwood almost with the certainty of becoming good and prosperous citizens.

 This article first appeared in Household Words (1850), 1, no.23, pp.549-552.
-The establishment it described was then sited Central London District School at Westow Hill [not Weston Hill as given in the article] in Norwood but moved to new premises at Hanwell a few years later.
+The establishment it described was the Central London District School (formerly Mr Aubin's School of Industry) at Westow Hill [not Weston Hill as given in the article] in Norwood but moved to new premises at Hanwell a few years later.